Learn to travel on a budget but still have a blast!

 17. Save on Flights by Traveling on Tuesdays

-According to usatoday.com Tuesday, Wednesday, and Saturdays are the cheapest day to fly.
+According to usatoday.com Tuesday, Wednesday, and Saturday are the cheapest day to fly.
 If you can plan your flight from Tuesday to Tuesday, you will save on your trip.

-If you fly on popular days or holiday, you flight cost can be double or triple the price so try to be flexible.
+If you fly on popular days or holidays, your flight cost can be double or triple the price so try to be flexible.

 18. Save on Your Lodging by Using Airbnb.com

 If you are looking to save on hotel rooms, Airbnb is the way to go.
 You can rent an entire house and be WAY more comfortable at a lower price than what you would pay at a hotel.
 Do some comparison checking and see if it is worth it.

 Make sure you check the reviews before you book, because just like any business there are Airbnb horror stories, but for the most part you will find a better deal for a bigger room.

 My parents were bummed because they wanted to stay at the same hotel as us in Myrtle Beach, South Carolina, but there were no rooms left.
 However, they found Airbnb rentals at the same place listed as a condo because we were staying in a suite.
 So it pays to check Airbnb.

 Rent a Condo with another couple or family and split the cost.
 This works great if you have friends with kids that same age as yours.
 Then they have a built-in playmate for the entire trip.